-If you’re looking for a decent processor offering service in Canada, Chase Paymentech is a pretty solid choice.
+If you’re looking for a decent processor offering service in Canada, Chase Paymentech (see our review) is a pretty solid choice.
 They offer affordable rates and have a good reputation in the industry.
 However, with a big company like Chase, you’re not going to receive the level of customer care you will with a smaller processor like Helcim.
 Some customers also complain of expensive and unfair terminal (credit card machine) lease contracts with Chase Paymentech.

 - Month-to-month contracts with no cancellation fees (FYI: This is a fairly recent offering)

 - Interchange-plus plans and seasonal downtime offered to most merchants

 - No rates or fees disclosed on their website

 - Some customers (higher volume merchants and resellers of Chase merchant accounts) may be subject to early cancellation fees